UniqueNetwork/unique-contracts/README.md

 ### Contracts

-- [`UniqueV2CollectionMinter.sol`](./contracts/UniqueV2CollectionMinter.sol): This contract provides functionality to create collections in the Unique Schema V2.
+- [`UniqueV2CollectionMinter.sol`](./contracts/UniqueV2CollectionMinter.sol): provides functionality to create collections in the Unique Schema V2.
-- [`UniqueV2TokenMinter.sol`](./contracts/UniqueV2TokenMinter.sol): This contract provides functionality to create tokens in the Unique Schema V2.
+- [`UniqueV2TokenMinter.sol`](./contracts/UniqueV2TokenMinter.sol): provides functionality to create tokens in the Unique Schema V2.

 ### Example Usage

 - [`Minter.sol`](./contracts/recipes/Minter.sol): Demonstrates how to create a gasless experience for minting collections and NFTs.
+- [`POAP.sol`](./contracts/recipes/POAP.sol): Demonstrates how to create a POAP contract.
+Tokens minting sponsored by the POAP contract itself.
+Every account can mint only one NFT and cannot transfer it.

 ## Run tests